wwuoti/blog/src/posts/blog/reaper-wayland.md

 But maybe it could be the dialog window not being set as a transient window?

-There's this rather large section which decides whether or not the SWELL window is
+There's this rather large section which decides whether or not the SWELL window is set as a transient window:

 ```cpp
   if (!(hwnd->m_style & WS_CAPTION))